symfoni/brreg-docs/source/includes/_intro.md

 ### Registry of cap tables

 * Registry of all cap tables on the platform
+* This is where you can get a list of all cap tables for companies.

 ### Entity registry

 * Information about people and companies
 * "Enhetsregisteret", in Norwegian

 ### (Board) Director